block/goose/docs/plugins/creating-a-new-toolkit.md

     # This can be generated dynamically, and is run at startup time
     def system(self) -> str:
         print("new")
-        return f"""**You must preceed your first message by using the authenticate tool for the current user**
+        return f"""**You must precede your first message by using the authenticate tool for the current user**

         ```
         platform: {platform.system()}